-- 2. A Member entitled to attend and vote at the AGM (the "Meeting") is entitled to appoint a proxy to attend and vote in his/her stead.
-A proxy need not be a Member of the Company. - 3.
-If the appointor is a corporation, the instrument appointing a proxy must be executed under seal or the hand of its duly authorised officer or attorney. - 4.
-The instrument appointing a proxy must be deposited at the Registered Office of the Company at 8 Jurong Town Hall Road #12-01, The JTC Summit, Singapore 609434 not less than forty-eight (48) hours before the time appointed for holding the Meeting.
+- 2. A proxy need not be a member of the Company. - 3.
+If the appointer is a corporation, the instrument appointing a proxy must be executed under seal or the hand of its duly authorised officer or attorney. - 4.
+The instrument appointing a proxy must be deposited at the Company's Registered Office not less than forty-eight (48) hours before the time set for the AGM or any adjournment thereof.